 Taste.
 Notice the texture of the food or drink, identify the different flavors, let food melt in your mouth as you explore its qualities, drink something refreshing

 Smell.
 Enjoy the different scents of your environment, try to figure out the different smells you come across, light a candle or incense

 Once you find yourself in a space where you’re capable of relaxing and soothing yourself, explore using your current strengths or talents as a form of self-care.
-If you’re unsure what that might be for you, try thinking of things that make you feel fully absorbed, perhaps losing track of time from how involved you are with this activity.
+If you’re unsure what that might be for you, try thinking of things where your attention was fully absorbed in that activity, perhaps even losing track of time.
 This sensation is called “being in flow”.
 You’re partaking in something that naturally speaks to you and allows you to transform your feelings by channeling them into something that makes you feel good.
 If you’re having a hard time thinking of what that might look like for you, try exploring some of the possibilities below.